Alva-Theaters/Sorcerer/maintenance/DEVELOPERS.md

 Logging/Service Mode:
 ---------------------
 Logging in Sorcerer is controlled through the UI.
-You type “service mode” into the channel selector in 3D view, it adds a Service Mode panel, and you can toggle the built-in logging print statements for specific debugging needs there.
+You type “service mode” into the command line in 3D view, it adds a Service Mode panel, and you can toggle the built-in logging print statements for specific debugging needs there.
 Repeat the activation procedure to disable Service Mode.

 Testing/Limp Mode: